earthlab/firedpy/README.md

 Already-created products are housed in the CU Scholar data repository in the [Earth Lab Data collection](https://scholar.colorado.edu/collections/pz50gx05h), or [here](https://scholar.colorado.edu/catalog?f%5Bacademic_affiliation_sim%5D%5B%5D=Earth+Lab&locale=en).

-All of the created products have an event-level shapefile in .gpkg format.
+All of the created products have an event-level shapefile in .gpkg and .shp formats.
 Many countries also have the daily-level shapefile, but these were not created for most countries in Africa and Asia due to computational restrictions.

-We are working to include each event-level product in ESRI shapefile format.
-This will happen by the end of 2021.
+### BUG ALERT:

+Many of the data products created in Fall 2021 may be shifted by a half pixel, and may lack a coordinate reference system.

+We created a script, R/posthoc_fixes.R that contains a function to fix either or both of these problems.

 ![completed countries are below](map_fig.png)